mime29/youresize/README.md

 youresize
 =========

-A Chrome extension to be able to resize youtube videos
+A Chrome extension making you able to resize youtube videos freely !

+This extension is using fitvids javascript, jquery and jqueryui.

+* /\ Still under development /\